-Human Services Coalition - \$10,000
+Human Services Coalition - \$12,150

 Establish a pool of funds to pay for technical support for nonprofits so that they can do the planning and other essential work necessary to help organizations survive the pandemic.
+A second grant provided funding for Compassion Fatigue and Self Care Workshop and Coaching Sessions.